Masks for the community

 Toys for Tots

-A nationwide program that our church serves locally to help collect, sort, wrap, and distribute toys to those in need at Christmas.
+St. Andrew has participated yearly in this nationwide program, helping to collect, sort, wrap, and distribute toys to those in need at Christmas.

 Give someone a fish and they eat for a day.
 Teach someone to fish and they eat for a lifetime.
 Legacy Gardens provides space and help to grow vegetables and flowers to enhance lives and health.